-If you are an occasional ferry passenger, then the AT HOP card may be the most appropriate payment option as if you are an adult you will receive at least 20% discount on single trip cash fares on ferries (excludes Waiheke ferry services).
+If you are an occasional ferry passenger, then paying with HOP Money on an AT HOP card may be the best payment option, as you will receive at least 20% discount on the equivalent single trip cash fares on ferries (excludes Waiheke ferry services).

 The following ferry operators will accept AT HOP cards:

 - Belaire Ferries